-- Firstly, many people consider the fascinating Naked Mole Rate to be among the least visually appealing creatures on Earth.
-However, nevertheless remains a remarkable animal.
+- Firstly, many people consider the fascinating Naked Mole Rat to be among the least visually appealing creatures on Earth.
+However, it nevertheless remains a remarkable animal.

 - This is true due to, among other reasons, the fact that it has evolved an unprecedented characteristic.
 This amazing creature is completely incapable of feeling physical pain, unless its skin is breached.

 - Further, it even deserves another nod for accomplishing the unusual.
 This admittedly odd looking animal remains one of only two known eusocial mammals in the entire world.

 - Finally, the Naked Mole Rat is also surprising agile and nimble.
 This bizarre species has the uncanny ability to move either forward or backward in its burrow with equal speed.